biemond/biemond-orawls/README.markdown

 ###wls_group

-it needs wls_setting and when domain is not provided it will use the 'default'
+it needs wls_setting and when identifier is not provided it will use the 'default'.

 or use puppet resource wls_group

+    # this will use default as wls_setting identifier
     wls_group { 'SuperUsers':
       ensure                 => 'present',
       authenticationprovider => 'DefaultAuthenticator',